bamos/snowglobe/README.md

 + `scripts/start-collect-enrich.sh` will start Snowplow's collector on port 8080 to pipe Base 64 serialized Thrift raw event output to Snowplow's Scala enricher.
-  The enricher will output [Snowplow canonical output][canonical-output] as rows in `data/events.tsv`.
+  The enricher will output [Snowplow enriched events][enriched-events] as rows in `data/events.tsv`.
   This script uses `stdbuf` from GNU coreutils to disable stdout buffering.